mochang2/info-sec/info-sec-project/README.md

 However, an attacker who does not know the password can try:
 ![form based sql injection trial](https://user-images.githubusercontent.com/63287638/120434696-c1a24200-c3b7-11eb-84b4-bcabc64452a4.PNG)
-The attacker can bypass authentication by arbitrarily manipulating the conditions of query statements for authentication.
-He or she manipulates the query statements so that the conditional clause of the query statement is always true by annotating the password-checking part via #(meaning comment in MySQL).
+The attacker can bypass authentication by arbitrarily manipulating the conditions of query statements.
+He or she manipulates the query statements so that the conditional clause(after where) of the query statement is always true by annotating the password-checking part via #(meaning comment in MySQL).
 If the attack is successful, the attacker loges in with a user entitlement that corresponds to the first record on the returning record set.
 If it is an unmanaged site like the one I use in my example, it will usually be logged in as an administrator, who has almost all privileges such as reading, writing and giving permissions.
 Like this.
 ![form based sql injection success](https://user-images.githubusercontent.com/63287638/120435926-45106300-c3b9-11eb-92a8-9321a93e5734.PNG)
 </br>

-Running queries passed to MySQL directly from MySQL results in the following:
+Running queries passed to the database directly from MySQL results in the following:
 ![result from the mysql with '#'](https://user-images.githubusercontent.com/63287638/120437238-d2a08280-c3ba-11eb-95a6-c9a7a2f2471d.PNG)
-All of the users stored in the tables are returned.
+All of the users in the tables are returned.
 </br>

 __Countermeasures for form based sql injection__